JJoeDev/MiBar/README.md

 > [!WARNING]
 >
-> MiBar is at a usable
+> MiBar is at a usable state, but there is still a lot to do

 ![Header_image](./github_assets/github-header-image.png)
 (image generated with [github-profile-header-generator](https://github.com/leviarista/github-profile-header-generator?tab=readme-ov-file))